 RNAscope assay can be used different kind of tissues:

-- Formalin-fixed paraffin-embedded tissue: due to high auto-fluorescence, paraffin sections requires chromogenic staining.
+- Formalin-fixed paraffin-embedded tissue: due to high auto-fluorescence, paraffin sections chromogenic assays may be preferred.

 - Perfusion fixed frozen tissues: for tissues with high blood content (heart)